moria-robinson/PH-soil-networks-2019/README.md

 # PH-soil-networks-2019
 Analyses of plant-herbivore ecological networks from serpentine and non-serpentine soils.
-Per-species abundance and H' analyses; empirical networks, subsampled networks, and null models; all figures and analyses
+Per-species abundance and H' analyses; empirical networks, subsampled networks, and null models

 ### Data
 2014-2015_network.csv
+plants.csv
+soil.csv

+### Randomization outputs
+## Subsampling code takes a long time to run.
+These are the outputs used in MS.

 ### Script name followed by contents